webgraphe/phlip/README.md

 [PHP](https://www.php.net) based on [s-expressions](https://en.wikipedia.org/wiki/S-expression).
 In a nutshell:

-A [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) tokenizes scripts and a [parser](https://en.wikipedia.org/wiki/Parsing#Computer_languages) assembles data structures analyze scripts observing the Phlip's syntax rules.
+A [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) tokenizes scripts and a [parser](https://en.wikipedia.org/wiki/Parsing#Computer_languages) assembles data structures.
 A script's behavior originates from data and code elements resolved from a controlled context.
 Integration is simpler with the _Phlipy_ [dialect](https://en.wikipedia.org/wiki/Programming_language#Dialects,_flavors_and_implementations).

-See `tests/Unit/ReadmeTest.php` for the example below:
+Refer to `tests/Unit/ReadmeTest.php` for the example below:
 ```php
 <?php